 But if and when we did establish the infrastructure, there’s still the question of how much oxygen we could extract.
 As Grant indicates, if we consider just the regolith that is easily accessible on the surface and factor in data provided by NASA and the Lunar Planetary Institute (LPI), some estimates are possible:

-“Now let’s assume the average depth of regolith on the Moon is about ten metres, and that we can extract all of the oxygen from this.
-That means the top ten metres of the Moon’s surface would provide enough oxygen to support all eight billion people on Earth for somewhere around 100,000 years.”
+“Now let’s assume the average depth of regolith on the Moon is about ten meters, and that we can extract all of the oxygen from this.
+That means the top ten meters of the Moon’s surface would provide enough oxygen to support all eight billion people on Earth for somewhere around 100,000 years.”

 In many ways, estimating how an astronomical body will present opportunities for ISRU is like mineral prospecting.
 For example, NASA recently announced that the metallic asteroid Psyche II might contain as much as $10,000 quadrillion worth of precious metals and ores.
 In 2022, the Psyche orbiter will rendezvous with this asteroid, which could be the core remnant of a planetoid that lost its outer layers, to study it closely.